ibm-cloud-docs/vpc/byok-manage-encryption.md

 * The `responseData.totalResources` field includes the total number of key versions that are associated with the key.
 * The `responseData.eventAckData.newKeyVersionId` field includes the unique identifier of the latest key version.

 For more information about key rotation events that indicate a successful rotation, see these [key rotation events](/docs/key-protect?topic=key-protect-at-events#rotate-key-registrations-success).
-For more information about all Activity Tracker events in {{site.data.keyword.keymanagementserviceshort}}, see [{{site.data.keyword.at_full_notm}} events](/docs/vpc?topic=vpc-at_events).
+For more information about all Activity tracking events in {{site.data.keyword.keymanagementserviceshort}}, see [{{site.data.keyword.at_full_notm}} events](/docs/vpc?topic=vpc-at_events).

 ### Example key rotation event
 {: #byok-activity-tracker-key-rotation-example}